 A tourniquet will be placed at the lower thigh above the knee.
 A stretchable cotton material will be wrapped around the thigh prior to tourniquet placement to add a layer of protection for the skin.
 The tourniquet will not be inflated until after the patient is draped.
 Prior to the inflation, the surgeon or surgical technologist will raise the leg by bending at the knee to facilitate the blood drainage beyond the knee.
 The foot and ankle will be exsanguinated with an Esmarch bandage to allow for a "bloodless" bandage.
-The tourniquet will be inflated to 375 mm, and the patient's ankle will be placed on a bolster to allow for the proper of the ankle and reduce tension.
-The end of the stockinette will be cut off and peeled back to expose the surgical site.
+The tourniquet will be inflated to 375 mm, and the patient's ankle will be placed on a bolster to allow for the stockinette will be cut off and peeled back to expose the surgical site.